DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

   * Always use latex gloves when handling the boards/chips (unless you are allergic)
   * Check the board status on the whiteboard.
 If a testboard has failed more than once, move it to the cleaning and recovery area and select a different board.
-  * Make sure the chip to be tested hasnt failed previously.
+  * Pick a chip from the box titled "Test Me" or "Retest" (shift leader will tell you which).
 Check the Google docs.
-Any chip that failed (didnt complete tests) should be moved to the bad ADC holder.
+Any chip from "Retest) that failed earlier should not be tested with the same board.
   * CHECK THE MEZANNINE BOARD IS SCREWED IN TIGHTLY
   * Insert NEW chip into the clamshell.
 Use magnifying glass to verify proper alignment of pins.
   * Start a new basket label with board and chip number.